knub/master-thesis/notes/log.md

 * What's a good first idea?
 * Plan: Implement LDA myself
 * How to evaluate our approach?
 Which document collection?

+# 2016-08-03
+* Worked on Gaussian LDA
+* Had to extract the topic words from final Gaussian LDA
+* See Paper: "Words in Gaussian LDA are ranked based on density ..."